-Electronically Submitted Incident Reports (ESIR) form part of the electronic safety incident report system, maintained by Airservices, which permits systemic analysis and trend monitoring.
+Occurrence Reports maintained by Airservices, permit systemic analysis and trend monitoring.
 The MOU between the ATSB and Airservices for investigations and the exchange of safety information provides agreed processes for notification of these reports to the ATSB.
-Airservices also provides ESIRs to CASA.
+Airservices also provides Occurrence Reports to CASA.